knowledgeresearch/kaner/README.md

 ![KANER](./docs/_static/img/logo.png)
 # Introduction
-**KANER** (*Knowledge-Aware Named Entity Recognition*) is a toolkit with various knowledge-enhanced NER models aiming to facilitate development, expriment and test of these models.
+**KANER** (*Knowledge-Aware Named Entity Recognition*) is a toolkit with various knowledge-enhanced NER models to facilitate the development, experiment, and test of these models.
 It provides a library of machine learning modules and the pipeline for training models.

 # Getting Started
 ## Setup Environment